Hosted by Alan Wernicke

 When: 10 AM - Starting time, or whenever you arrive.

 Where: We'll meet at the Main Entrance: Webster Ave & 517 East 233rd Street, Bronx.
 Take my phone number to call or text if you're late and want to find us.
+There is another entrance that might be more convenient for you - (see Note below).

 Afternoon: 1:15 PM - Back sketching at Woodlawn